MicrosoftDocs/memdocs/windows-365/enterprise/resize-cloud-pc.md

 ## Requirements

-To resize a Cloud PC, the admin must certain built-in Azure Active Directory (Azure AD) roles.
+To resize a Cloud PC, the admin must have certain built-in Azure Active Directory (Azure AD) roles.

 - For a Cloud PC provisioned with a direct assigned license, at least one of the following roles
   - Global Admin